Gun law in the United States: Prohibited persons

 These categories are listed on ATF Form 4473 – Firearms Transaction Record background check form.
-According to the US Sentencing Commission, approximately 5,000 to 6,000 prohibited people a year are convicted of receiving or possessing a firearm.
+According to the US Sentencing Commission, approximately 5,000 to 6,000 prohibited persons are convicted of unlawfully receiving or possessing a firearm each year.
 In 2017, over 25.2 million background checks were performed.

 Manufacturers

-Under United States law, any company or gunsmith which in the course of its business manufactures guns or gun parts, or modifies guns for resale, must be licensed as a manufacturer of firearms.
+Under United States law, any company which or gunsmith who in the course of their business manufactures firearms of finished frames and receivers, or modifies firearms for resale, must be licensed as a manufacturer of firearms.
+These regulations do not apply to manufacturers of kit components and non-firearms like so-called "80% receivers".